Greater and lesser omentum

 The greater omentum prevents the parietal and visceral peritoneum of the abdominal cavity from adhering to each other.
 For example, it prevents the parietal peritoneum lining the anterior abdominal wall from sticking to the visceral peritoneum of the ileum.
 It is very mobile, and moves around the abdomen with rhythmic, peristaltic motion of the intestines.
 It can also adhere to an inflamed organ, such as the appendix, to protect the healthy organs in the abdomen.
 Because of this, the greater omentum is sometimes referred to as the ‘policeman of the abdomen’.

-Expand and test your knowledge about the greater omentum with our video tutorial and quiz.
+Expand and test your knowledge about the greater omentum with our additional learning materials.

 The lesser omentum extends from the lesser curvature of the stomach and duodenal bulb (first part of duodenum) to the liver.
 One of its roles is to separate the greater sac from the omental bursa.
 The lesser omentum consists of two ligaments: medially located hepatogastric ligament, and laterally located hepatoduodenal ligament.
 The hepatogastric ligament connects the lesser curvature of the stomach to the visceral surface of the liver.
 The hepatoduodenal ligament passes from the duodenal bulb towards the visceral surface of the liver.
 It ends as a free border, forming the anterior margin of the omental foramen, The hepatoduodenal ligament carries the portal triad (hepatic portal vein, proper hepatic artery and bile duct).